intel/opencl-intercept-layer/docs/capture_single_kernels.md

 * Make sure that no CLI environment variables are set, to prevent unexpected behavior
   * You can consider setting `CLI_InitializeBuffers=1` for predictable results between runs
 * Only set one of {CLI_DumpReplayKernelName, CLI_DumpReplayKernelEnqueue}
+* Always make sure to check if your results make sense.
+* For some apps using `cliloader[.exe]` doesn't work properly, [then install the build OpenCL library manually](install.md).

+## Request

+* Please send in bug reports
+* Great care has been made to test the currently supported features
+  * But programs may do something unexpected
+  * We probably have missed some edge cases
+* Please also send in feature requests!
+  * Please let us know your use case:
+    * Debugging
+    * Profiling/performance tuning
+  * Submit a convenient way to test this feature